-Around 9,000 inhabitants live on the island (mostly Croats), but in midsummer that number triples.Rab is primarily a tourist destination so we are a devoted, friendly, safe and relaxing place to spend the holidays.
+The island is home to about 9,000 inhabitants (mostly Croats), but in midsummer that number triples.Rab is primarily a tourist destination, so we are a devoted, friendly, safe and relaxing place to spend the vacations.

 Rab is an island of sunshine (2,417 hours per year).
 It has a pleasant Mediterranean climate and vegetation, with warm summers and mild winters.
-Snow is a real rarity on the island, and the temperature never falls below 0 °C. Summers are sunny, warm and dry.In May, June and September are a little cooler but you can wear shorts and T-shirts most of the time.
-Temperatures above 35 °C are common for July and August.
-Generally, the weather is peaceful and predictable.
-Regarding tourists, season usually starts in late May, and - although April, June and September are pleasant for swimming and sunbathing - the peak months are July and August.
-Keep those facts in mind when preparing your vacation days!
+Snow is a real rarity on the island, and the temperature never falls below 0 °C. Summers are sunny, warm and dry.In May, June and September it is a bit cooler, but you can wear shorts and T-shirts most of the time.
+Temperatures above 35 °C are not uncommon in July and August.
+In general, the weather is calm and predictable.
+For tourists, the season usually begins in late May, and although April, June, and September are great for swimming and sunbathing, the peak months are July and August.
+Keep these facts in mind when preparing your vacation days!

-These are the most significant winds in Croatia:
+These are the main winds in Croatia:

 The most "dangerous" of the above-mentioned winds is the "bura" (northeast wind, coming from the mainland) - because of its wild speeds and unpredictability.
 This cold and dry wind occurs more frequently in winter and early spring.
 The bora brings cold air from Central and Eastern Europe to our coast and lowers the overall temperature of air and sea.
 It is very strong in Kvarner Bay and northern Dalmatia, starts suddenly, and blows in gusts to the open sea.